By Cloudbeds

 What tasks should hotels automate?

 Think about the guest’s perspective.
-When are speed and efficiency more important, and when are in-person service preferred?
+When are speed and efficiency more important, and when are in-person services preferred?
 Automation can increase efficiency with simple transactions like online reservations, check-in, check-out, payments, and messaging.
-When hotel guests’ needs are more complex and require problem-solving, for example, if they have a complaint or special request, employees can step in to provide personalized service.

 While the benefits of automation should far exceed the costs over time, initial investments of time and money can be a deterrent.
 Hoteliers should carefully weigh the costs and benefits along with the risks of being held back by manual systems and outdated legacy technology.
 Software-as-as-service (SaaS) solutions allow costs to be spread over months and years rather than paid upfront in large sums.

 There are also the potential costs to guest satisfaction to consider.
 If technology is difficult to use or breaks down frequently, such as a lobby kiosk that is often out of service or text notifications that go unanswered by staff, it will only lead to frustration.
-To ensure successful implementation and transition to automated hotel services, hotels should survey guest preferences in advance, carefully vet technology partners, train employees to test systems thoroughly, and keep an employee on hand to assist guests when help is needed.

-4 examples of hotel automation
+8 examples of hotel automation

 1. Hotel operations automation